-Further exploration of the association with NFKB1 demonstrated that the evidence came primarily from those individuals who met criteria for alcoholism earlier, based on a median split of this sample; earlier onset is associated with more severe disease (62).
-The reduced number of affected individuals analyzed after these splits would be expected to reduce the evidence for association if the association was not correlated with the trait on which the sample was split.
-Therefore, the finding that the association was even stronger in the alcoholics with earlier onset suggests that the variations in NFKB1 have a particularly strong impact on earlier onset alcoholism.
+strong impact on earlier onset alcoholism.
 This is reinforced by our analysis of the age of onset of alcohol dependence as a quantitative variable, in which 12 of the 19 SNPs in NFKB1 were significantly associated.
 This finding is consistent with our analyses of other genes associated with alcoholism in this high-risk family sample.
-We found that for GABRA2 and CHRM2 the association was also driven primarily by the most severely affected among the alcoholics, as indicated by earlier onset of alcohol dependence (62), co-occurring dependence on illicit drugs (63), and other traits including higher number of DSM-IV symptoms endorsed (62).
+We found that for GABRA2 and CHRM2, the association was also driven primarily by the most severely affected among the alcoholics, as indicated by earlier onset of alcohol dependence (62), co-occurring dependence on illicit drugs (63) and other traits including higher number of DSM-IV symptoms endorsed (62).

 NFKB1 encodes a subunit of a ubiquitous transcription factor that is involved in many cellular processes, including response to oxidative damage and other signaling, and in neuronal growth and pruning by apoptosis.
-NF- $\kappa$ B activity, due to heterodimers between p50 (a product of NFKB1) and p65, is widely distributed in rodent brain (23).
-NF- $\kappa$ B is important in NMDA-mediated neuroprotection, possibly by increasing expression of BDNF (64); NF- $\kappa$ B expression may in turn be activated by BDNF in an autocrine loop (64, 65).
+NF-κB activity, due to heterodimers between p50 (a product of NFKB1) and p65, is widely distributed in rodent brain (23).
+NF-κB is important in NMDA-mediated neuroprotection, possibly by increasing the expression of BDNF (64); NF-κB expression may in turn be activated by BDNF in an autocrine loop (64,65).
 Ethanol attenuates the NMDA-mediated increase in BDNF (66).
-The effects of ethanol and NF- $\kappa$ B on neurodegeneration are complex and not well understood.
-Binge exposure to ethanol that causes neurotoxicity actually increased NF- $\kappa$ B activity (58); both effects were prevented by butylated hydroxytoluene, an antioxidant, but not by other antioxidants (59).
+The effects of ethanol and NF-κB on neurodegeneration are complex and not well understood.
+Binge exposure to ethanol that causes neurotoxicity actually increased NF-κB activity (58); both effects were prevented by BHT, but not by other antioxidants (59).

-Another intriguing biological link of NF- $\kappa$ B is with the $\kappa$ -opioid system.
-A prodynorphinderived peptide, Big dynorphin, produces anxiolytic behavior, enhanced locomotion and noiceceptive behavior in mice, mediated by NMDA receptors (67).
-Homodimers of p50 (encoded by NFKB1) bind to a site within the coding sequence of prodynorphin and may inhibit gene expression (68).We have recently found that variations in PDYN (encoding prodynorphin) and OPRK1 (encoding the $\kappa$ -opioid receptor, which binds dynorphin) affect the risk for alcoholism (69).
+Another intriguing biological link of NF- κ B is with the κ -opioid system.
+A prodynorphin-derived peptide, Big dynorphin, produces anxiolytic behavior, enhanced locomotion and noiceceptive behavior in mice, mediated by NMDA receptors (67).
+Homodimers of p50 (encoded by NFKB1) bind to a site within the coding sequence of prodynorphin and may inhibit gene expression (68).
+We have recently found that variations in PDYN (encoding prodynorphin) and OPRK1 (encoding the κ -opioid receptor, which binds dynorphin) affect the risk for alcoholism (69).
 The risk for alcoholism is likely influenced by interactions among many genes; these appear to include NFKB1, PDYN and OPRK1.

-Here we have identified an additional gene within this linkage peak that is associated with alcohol dependence: NFKB1.
+Here, we have identified an additional gene within this linkage peak that is associated with alcohol dependence: NFKB1.
 These findings lend support to the idea that the broad linkage peak on chromosome 4q is indeed a result of contributions of multiple genes.